woile/npt/README.md

 ## TODO

+- [ ] How to make search accept a repo only?
+- [ ] How to make search accept a regex?
 - [ ] Accept a package or expression in the List command
 - [ ] Improve help sections
 - [ ] Implement `update` command